timescale/docs/promscale/scale-ha/prometheus-multi-tenancy.md

 In this example, Promscale contains data from `tenant-A`, `tenant-B` and `tenant-C`.
-If Promscale is configured with `-multi-tenancy-valid-tenants=tenant-A,tenant-B` then you can perform these PromQL queries:
+If Promscale is configured with `-multi-tenancy-valid-tenants=tenant-A,tenant-B` you can perform these PromQL queries:
 *   `metric_name{__tenant__=tenant-A}` returns `metric_name` from `tenant-A` only.
 *   `metric_name{__tenant__=tenant-C}` returns no data.